Free help for people in business, government, nonprofits...

 ...and you need some hands-on help with it right away.
-For that, you want the immediate relief of my Critical Results Now! program.
+For that, you want the immediate relief of my Emergency Agile program.
+(Then your project will stop sucking, and you'll have Indian food.
+What could be better?)

-Or you heard about my report on why projects suck and what to do about them--in which case, you're in the right place.
+Or you heard about my report on why so many software projects suck and what to do about them—in which case, you're in the right place.
 Keep reading.

 ...you might be here just because someone told you about me, or there was something in a blog comment that piqued your interest, or I tempted you on Twitter.
+Maybe you're here from St. Ed's!
 You're not ready to be a client right now, or perhaps ever.
 That's cool, but I still want a way to hang out with you and share ideas about software development.

 Scrum to the rescue!
 I'm implementing something like a "Scrum For One" system, because Scrum is a form of agile development that fosters excellent communication and constantly adjusts expectations to match the reality of development.